neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 ## 1. Overview

-This document describes version 1 of the Bolt messaging protocol.
+This section describes version 1 of the Bolt messaging protocol.
 The messaging protocol is used for the message exchanges that take place on a connection following a successful Bolt handshake.
-For details of establishing a connection and performing a handshake, see the [Bolt Protocol Handshake Specification](bolt-protocol-handshake-specification.md).
+For details of establishing a connection and performing a handshake, see [Bolt Protocol Handshake Specification](bolt-protocol-handshake-specification.md).

-*NOTE: Byte values in this document are represented using hexadecimal notation unless otherwise specified.*

 ## 2. Bolt Protocol Server State Specification